davicotico/Codeigniter-Form-Validation-Extension/README.md

 ## Helpers included
 ### setValue($field, $default = '')
-Echoes the value for input field.
+Display the value for input field.
 Use in a view file.

 **Parameters:**

 * string $field - Input name
 * string $default - (Optional) Default value
-### setCheckbox($field, $value)
+### setChecked($field, $value)
-Echoes the 'checked' for input type checkbox.
+Display 'checked' for input type checkbox and radio button.
 When the value is present in form values, display "checked".
 Use in a view file.

 **Parameters:**

 * string $field - Input name
 * string $value - This value is setting? ..
 So, Checked

+### setSelected($field, $value)
+Display 'selected' for input select(comobobox).
+When the value is present in form values, display "selected".
+Use in a view file.

+**Parameters:**

+* string $field - Input name
+* string $value - This value is setting? ..
+So, Selected